Sexual Harassment your rights. Our Fight.

 A hostile work environment is characterized by unwelcome conduct that interferes with an employee's work performance or creates an intimidating or offensive atmosphere.
 This might include, but is not limited to, offensive jokes, discrimination, ridicule, and various forms of intimidation.
 Employees must recognize this form of harassment and understand their rights to ensure fair treatment and a supportive work setting.

 Don’t wait to address your legal needs—connect with a skilled hostile work environment lawyer in Des Moines at Newkirk Zwagerman, P.L.C..
-Call (515) 497-9409 or get in touch with us to book your consultation.
+Call (515) 497-9409 or get in touch with us to book your case evaluation.

 At Newkirk Zwagerman, P.L.C., we believe every individual deserves equity and respect in the workplace.
 Sexual harassment has no place in any organization, and we are committed to holding employers accountable to foster fair and just environments.
 With a focus on empowering employees, we work to ensure your voice is heard and your rights are protected.
 By addressing these challenges head-on, we aim to drive positive change and promote inclusivity in workplaces across Iowa.
 If you or someone you know is facing sexual harassment, we are here to provide guidance and advocate for justice.
 Reach out to us to discuss your situation and take the first step toward creating a safer, more equitable workplace.